Myrtle Corbin: Death

-She died in Cleburne, Texas, on May 6, 1928.
-Her casket was covered in concrete and various family members kept watch until it was fully cured.
-This was to prevent grave robbers from stealing her corpse.
-Several medical practitioners and private collectors offered financial compensation for her corpse.
+Fearing that her body would be stolen because of medical interest in her rare congenital condition, Corbin's family took extraordinary precautions following her death.
+Her casket was encased in concrete, and family members kept watch over the grave until the concrete had fully hardened to prevent grave robbers from stealing her remains.
+Several medical practitioners and private collectors reportedly offered financial compensation for her corpse.